grattan/R_at_Grattan/docs/Reading_data.md

 But there are limitation to `.csv` files.
 They're plain text, meaning they can't store 'metadata' -- additional information -- about the rows or columns.
 For example, if we wanted to store the data above but include the information that the `name` column is a character and the `age` column is a numeric, we would need a different data file type.

 An Excel file is the next most common type.
 An `.xlsx` file^[or `.xls` if the data is very old.] file contains more than just the data shown in the rows and columns.
 The same goes for Google Sheets files.
-They contains information about cell formats ('this cell is a DATE'; 'this cell is YELLOW'; this cell is merged with the one next to it') and formulas contained within them.
-This makes Excel/Sheets files very useful for use with Excel or Google Sheets, but not elsewhere.
+They contain information about cell formats ('this cell is a DATE'; 'this cell is YELLOW'; 'this cell is merged with the one next to it because you like chaos') and formulas contained within them.
+This makes Excel/Sheets files very useful for use with Excel or Google Sheets, but not elsewhere.^[This is called 'data serialisation', a process described entertainingly in Danielle Navarro's blogpost about [data serialisation in R]( https://blog.djnavarro.net/posts/2021-11-15_serialisation-with-rds/).]

 The same goes for data files created and exported from Stata (`.dta` files), SPSS (`.sav`), SAS (`.sas7bdat` et al).